 The same set of muscles that anchor the organ also help to keep the hyoid bone suspended, making it the only bone in the body that doesn't touch another bone.
 The hyoid bone has the tongue and muscles in the throat attached to it.
 The muscles coordinate together for movements like swallowing and speaking by using the hyoid bone as a firm saddle structure.

 Parrots Can Talk Because Their Tongues Are Limber

 The Tongue Has Many Functions

 It works with the throat, teeth, and cheeks to form words.
 (The reason a parrot can talk even though it has a very different mouth structure is that theirs is limber like ours.)
 When a person has a slight stroke, it may only show in a temporary slurring of speech, because the nerve signals to the muscles have been impaired.
 It is so necessary to speech that its name is substituted for language in many phrases, such as "mother tongue" and "tongue-tied".

 Where the muscles work very strongly to chew and swallow food, they must be very dexterous, and also make the more delicate movements to perform the sounds of speech.

 The organ is more sensitive than the fingertips for touch.
 Why?
-Because the it gathers information about food and drink that we're about to allow into our bodies.
+Because it gathers information about foods and drinks that we're about to allow into our bodies.
 That requires a good sense of touch.
 While you may think that the gag reflex in the back is the most sensitive, the tip is actually the most sensitive to touch.